Hoka Hey Motorcycle Challenge: 2010 race

 Approximately 600 riders participated in the event and all were required to ride Harley-Davidson motorcycles.
 The exact route, which traveled primarily over secondary roads through some of the country's greatest scenic, historic and cultural spots, was revealed to riders at a series of checkpoints.

 The poor economy impacted the anticipated number of participants in the 2010 Hoka Hey.
-With approximately half of the anticipated registrants, organizers had to dip into their own pockets to cover event expenses, as well as the $500,000 purse.
+With approximately half of the anticipated registrants, organizers had to dip into their own pockets to cover event expenses, including the $500,000 purse.
 As a result, no net proceeds were available to share with eight named non-profits as originally planned.
 The non-profits did, however, benefit from additional exposure by being associated with the 2010 Challenge and ancillary fundraising events undertaken by Hoka Hey challengers have contributed to still other charitable causes.

 Less than twenty four hours into the event there had been three separate crashes involving Hoka Hey participants on the same stretch of highway.
 One man had to be airlifted to a hospital due to multiple leg fractures.
-Numerous riders complained that the maps they were given did not match the actual roads, that signs marking the routes were missing, and that the rules governing the race seemed to be engineered to make it impossible for anyone to claim the prize.
+A number of riders complained that the maps they were given did not match the actual roads, that signs marking the routes were missing, and that the rules governing the race seemed to be engineered to make it impossible for anyone to claim the prize.
 Hoka Hey organizers acknowledge that the directions were difficult to follow and reminded riders that they have always said they "would not just give the prize money away."

 Six days into the event participant Charles C. Lynn died in an accident in Wyoming, when he lost control of his bike and crashed into a drainage ditch.
 He was not wearing a helmet.

 Eight days into the event, on June 28, riders Frank Kelly and Will Barclay crossed the finish line in Homer simultaneously with a total time of 190 hours and 20 minutes.
 The two men stated that they did not wish to get into a dangerous "road duel" and so they resolved to cross the line together.
 Race officials insisted on a battery of checks before declaring a winner, including drug testing, checking for speeding tickets during the event, and even a lie detector test.

 On July 1, one of the challengers struck and injured two bicyclists on the Parks Highway who were training to participate in several triathlons.
 The cyclists sustained several injuries and the challenge participant, Vik Livingston, sustained serious injuries, including a punctured lung, and was hospitalized.
 Livingston was observed not to have applied the brakes at all before the crash, which is consistent with accidents involving drivers that have fallen asleep.
 Alaska State Troopers collected a blood sample for testing.